AceCentre/AACSpeakHelper/README.md

 This tool supports a multitude of languages, provided through Azure and Google Cloud.
 For a detailed list, please refer to the respective sections below.

+*WARNING*

+Please note.
+If you use any online TTS system the data is sent to a server and sent back.
+These services do not store this data but it is up to you to check this and how it may work against your own IG policy.
+The app does have a feature of 'caching' data too - but this is not sent to Ace or anyone else.
+Its all on device.

 ### Languages by Azure
 - Afrikaans
 - Albanian